 Questivity Listed by coinbasecartel Ransomware Group

-On April 15, 2026, the ransomware group known as coinbasecartel added Questivity to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On April 15, 2026, the ransomware group known as coinbasecartel added Questivity to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates the incident involves a successful ransomware deployment followed by data exfiltration.
 The coinbasecartel leak page lists Questivity and displays samples of the stolen material.
 No exact victim count has been disclosed, and the precise number of people whose information appears in the files remains unknown.
 Available reporting describes the exposed data as internal files, though the full scope of personal information contained in those documents has not been independently verified by third parties.